miayam/learn-css/009 Flexbox/README.md

 `flex: auto` will make flex items space shared out after each item is laid out as max-content size.
 They will take up space but with different size.

 `flex: 1` will make flex items space shared equally.

+For accessibility's sake, do not use `order`, `row-reverse`, and `column-reverse`.

+Here's the explanation of `order`, `row-reverse`, and `column-reverse` from ChatGPT:

+> `order` is a property that can be applied to flexbox items to control their display order within their parent container.
+By default, flex items are displayed in the order in which they appear in the source code.
+However, by setting the order property to a value other than the default of 0, you can change the order in which items appear visually on the screen.
+>
+> `row-reverse` is a value that can be applied to the flex-direction property to reverse the order in which flex items are displayed horizontally (i.e., in a row).
+By default, the flex-direction property is set to row, which means that flex items are displayed in a row from left to right.
+When `row-reverse` is applied, the items are displayed in reverse order, from right to left.
+>
+> `column-reverse` is a value that can be applied to the flex-direction property to reverse the order in which flex items are displayed vertically (i.e., in a column).
+When `column-reverse` is applied, the items are displayed in reverse order, from bottom to top, instead of top to bottom, which is the default behavior when the flex-direction property is set to column.